SNCFdevelopers/wcs/src/components/native-select/readme.md

 ### Note
 - We did not find a way to detect when the select is reset, if you want to apply the placeholder style when the select is reset, you have to call the `updateStyles()` method manually.
-- It is strongly recommended to use select-native when you don't have to support the multi-selection feature
+- It is strongly recommended to use native-select when you don't have to support the multi-selection feature
+- Use a native-select instead of a wcs-select if your application is mainly on mobile / tablet.
+The native behavior of the device will be used.

 ## Properties